-The below is a full (unedited) transcript of a Youtube session / podcasting episode I recorded with Patrick Chase, principal at Redpoint Ventures in Q1 2020.
+The below is a full (unedited), machine-generated transcript of a Youtube session / podcasting episode I recorded with Patrick Chase, principal at Redpoint Ventures in Q1 2020.
 You can view the video/listen to the podcast on Youtube, Apple Podcast, Stitcheror wherever you get your podcasts.

 Erasmus Elsner 0:00

 Hi, and welcome to another episode of Sand Hill Road, the show where I talk to successful startup founders and investors about the companies that they built an invest in.
 And the goal, like always, is to give you a sense of what it’s like to be in their shoes, how their businesses take, and to learn from their successes and mistakes.
 And today, I’m super excited to be joined by Patrick Chase who is an investor at Redpoint.

 Yeah, thank you so much for having me.

 Erasmus Elsner 0:22

 Together, we’re going to take a deep dive into the commercial open source segment, where Redpoint is a very active investor.

 We like to invest in companies where the market is so big, that it wouldn’t matter if a cloud vendor entered the market.

 Erasmus Elsner 0:37

 Having invested in the likes of HashiCorp, Mattermost, MapR, Cockroach Labs, and most recently, Dgraph.
 But let’s hear it from Patrick himself and let’s jump right in.